 Easy Lemon Curd Recipe

-Bright, tangy and smooth, an Easy Lemon Curd Recipe just in time for Spring.
+Bright, tangy and smooth, an Easy Lemon Curd Recipe using up winter’s most popular citrus.
 Fresh lemons are used to create a creamy, custardy delight that’s wonderful on pastries, in tarts or just enjoy by the spoonful.

 - 1 cup sugar